thanhhoa214/gif-master/README.md

 I'm finding a company where I willing dedicate for least 2 years.

-- Using Angular
+- Using Angular, Ionic
 - Using English communication
-- Having a roader way to work Singapore
+- Having a broader way to work Singapore

 ### Linkedin:

 <a href="http://linkedin.com/in/thanhhoa214">Hoa Nguyen (Rin)</a>

-### My Resume
+### View my resume

-<a href="https://github.com/thanhhoa214/gif-master/raw/main/apps/gif-master/src/assets/myCV.pdf" download>Download my resume</a>
+<a href="https://drive.google.com/file/d/18fkjNGx3Z864OCHw7zUizPg8lo53aimT/view?usp=sharing">View or down my resume on Google Drive</a>